To our catalog of available CDs

 Essex County, NY:

-Essex County chapter in Mather & Brockett's Geographical History of the State of New York (1848).
+Essex County in Mather & Brockett's Geographical History of the State of New York (1848).
 See our Essex County page for more information.

 The Essex County chapter from French's Gazetteer of the State of New York (1860).
 Here is a quite comprehensive look at Essex County, including two views (Lake George and Indian Pass) of the area, a bit over a decade after Mather & Brockett's treatment of the subject.
 See our Essex County page for more information.